Mirlan Murzayev: Club career

 In January 2014, Murzayev moved to Denizlispor in the TFF First League on a six-month contract.

 While playing for FC Dordoi Bishkek in May 2015, Murzayev became the 17th player to score 100 goals in Kyrgyzstan League and Cup matches.

 In January 2016, Murzayev was linked with a move to Al-Ahli, a move that was blocked by his current club at the time, Afjet Afyonspor.

 Murzayev with Dordoi Bishkek, after scoring against Istiklol, in 2019 AFC Cup.

 On 9 March 2019, Dordoi Bishkek announced the return of Murzayev.
 On 29 July 2019, Dordoi Bishkek announced that Murzayev was leaving the club to move the KTFF 1.
 Lig.
 On 5 August, Murzayev was announced as a new signing for Doğan Türk Birliği.

-On 1 August 2021, Mirlan Murzayev joined Indian Super League side Chennaiyin FC on a one–year deal.
-He made his debut on 23 November against Hyderabad FC in a 1–0 win.
+On 1 August 2021, Mirlan Murzayev joined Indian Super League side Chennaiyin on a one–year deal.
+He made his debut on 23 November against Hyderabad in a 1–0 win.
 He scored his first goal on 18 December in their 2–1 win against Odisha.

 On 17 July 2022, Mirlan would join Navbahor Namangan on a free from Alga.
-In December, he returned to India to play in the I-League, signing with Mohammedan Sporting.
+In December, he returned to India to play in the I-League, signing with Kolkata Mohammedan.

 On 27 June 2023, it was announced that Murzayev had agreed to join Hanoi FC on a one-year contract, following the expiry of his Mohammedan contract.
 He joined on a free transfer and reunited with his former Chennaiyin manager Božidar Bandović.
 He made his V.League 1 debut in a 0–1 home loss against Song Lam Nghe An on 2 July.
 On 16 September, Murzayev's release from Hanoi was confirmed on the club's Facebook account.

 On 29 December 2023, Dordoi Bishkek announced the return of Murzayev.
 On 25 March 2024, Dordoi Bishkek announced that Murzayev had left the club by mutual consent.